It’s Official – CWGA to join forces with the CGA

-We are excited to share that the CWGA Board of Directors has unanimously voted to unite with the Colorado Golf Association to better serve all golfers in the state and to further grow the game in Colorado.
+We are excited to share that the CWGA Board of Directors and our member clubs have voted to unite with the Colorado Golf Association to better serve all golfers in the state and to further grow the game in Colorado.
 This will allow both associations to comply with a USGA directive to streamline the state association structure across the country.
 The combined association will be known as the Colorado Golf Association.

 The idea of joining forces with the CGA is not new.
 We both recently celebrated our centennials, and believe that the opportunity to grow and expand golf in Colorado for the next 100 years lies through developing one, strong, state association that serves everyone.
 The formation of an integrated association accomplishes the strategic goals of the CWGA, the CGA and the USGA.